 “All really great works of art are public works - monumental, collective, generic - expressing the ideas of a race, a community, a united people”

 - Walter Crane

-The crowds when the memorial was opened on 14th July 1927 by Prince Edward stretched all the way down the royal mile from St Giles Cathedral, where Robert had first worked with Douglas Strachan.
-Strachan designed fourteen magnificent stained glass windows for the memorial, his summer window woven with honeysuckle and thistles, the autumn window depicting the farewells of family’s to the soldiers at Edinburgh’s Waverley Station.
-Together, the two Scots endlessly discussed the details of the memorial.
+When the memorial opened on 14th July 1927, the crowds stretched all the way down the royal mile to St Giles Cathedral, where Robert had first worked with stained glass artist and maker Douglas Strachan.
+Strachan designed fourteen magnificent stained glass windows for the memorial, one of which depicts the farewells of family’s to the soldiers at Edinburgh’s Waverley Station.

 Watch the opening ceremony of the Scottish National War Memorial

 Scottish National War Memorial (1927), Sir Robert Stodart Lorimer, Edinburgh Castle, Photo: © Charlotte Lorimer

 The Pelican in her Piety (1927), modelled by Alice Meredith Williams, gilded by Charles d'Orville Pilkington Jackson, Scottish National War Memorial, Photo: © Antonia Reeve